yvich/EdgeMatchingPuzzle/README.md

 # EdgeMatchingPuzzle

-after my course in evolutionary algorithm , i want to use different methods to solve the puzzle The java classes used are :
+after my course in evolutionary algorithm , i want to use different methods to solve the puzzle.

+We are making use of genetic operators that are selection  , mutation , crossover ,reproduction ,  evolution , etc The java classes used are :

 PuzzleBoard: This class would represent the puzzle board and contain methods for initializing the board, mutating the tiles, and evaluating the fitness of a given configuration.